antman9914/antman9914.github.io/_pages/cv.md

 Experience
 ======
 * Research Intern, University of Illinois Urbana-Champaign
-  * 2022/06-Now, The Grainger College of Engineering in Computer Science, hosted by [Hanghang Tong](http://tonghanghang.org/)
+  * 2022/06-Now, The Grainger College of Engineering in Computer Science, hosted by Prof. [Hanghang Tong](http://tonghanghang.org/)
   * Working on next POI recommendation and spatio-temporal graph embedding, mentored by Baoyu Jing

 * Research Intern, MSRA